153rd Belmont Stakes Betting

 There really isn't a way to put Secretariat's run at the 1973 Belmont Stakes into perspective.
 To say that he was phenomenal that day is an understatement, as he ran the race in a record 2:24 flat and won by a record 31 lengths.
 There aren't many unbreakable records in sports, but this is one of them.
 We've never even seen a horse run the third leg of the Triple Crown in 2:25, let alone in 2:24, and to win any race by 30+ lengths is just stupefying.

-So consider anything beyond 2:27 to be a great time to win the Belmont Stakes.
-American Pharoah blazed through the mile and a half in 2:26.65, the second-fastest time ever for a Triple Crown winner behind Secretariat, and he and Point Given are the only two horses to run the Belmont in less than 2:27 since 2000.
+You should consider anything under 2:27 a great time to win the Belmont Stakes.
+American Pharoah blazed through the mile and a half in 2:26.65, the second fastest time ever for a Triple Crown winner behind Secretariat, and he and Point Given are the only two horses to run the Belmont in less than 2:27 since 2000.
 The next closest since then was Birdstone in 2004, and he needed 2:27.50 to finish the race.

 ||1882, 1883, 1884, 1886, 1887, 1888